-Preventative efforts on Coronavirus disease 2019 (COVID-19) and its variants as contagious diseases have been of supreme importance for the tremendous infections that result in global chaos in health, economic, and social fields.(Nicola, Alsafi et al. 2020) The global efforts to reduce the effects of the pandemic to the previous one before the pandemic era, and to depress its health and socio-economic impact, crucially depend on the preventive efforts including the administration of vaccines by the people.(Viner, Russell et al. 2020)
+Preventative efforts on Coronavirus disease 2019 (COVID-19) and its variants as contagious diseases have been of supreme importance to the tremendous infections that result in global chaos in health, economic, and social fields (Nicola, Alsafi et al. 2020).
+The global efforts to reduce the effects of the pandemic to the previous one before the pandemic era, and to depress its health and socio-economic impact, crucially depend on the preventive efforts including the administration of vaccines by the people (Viner, Russell et al. 2020).

-Based on the Strategic Advisory Group of Experts on Immunization (SAGE), vaccine hesitancy is the term used to describe: "delay in acceptance or refusal of vaccination despite the availability of vaccination services".
-(MacDonald 2015) Acceptance of new vaccines anywhere is considered as one of the main challenges for achieving immunization coverage.
-(Chen and Zhang 2021) Although immunization has successfully reduced the global burden of illness and death, public confidence in vaccines can be affected by various concerns.
-The World Health Organization (WHO) considered the COVID-19 vaccine as a new critical tool against SARS-CoV-2 that has successfully reduced the global burden of illness and death.
-(WHO 2021) Many people delay in accepting the covid-19 vaccine despite its availability and the free services provided to encourage people to accept it.
-(Almalki, Alotaibi et al. 2021) Therefore, vaccine acceptance described since the last decade as influenced by many factors including among others the low perception of the disease risk, hence, vaccination was deemed unnecessary complacency; the trust in vaccination safety, effectiveness, besides the competence of the healthcare systems; and the availability, affordability and delivery of vaccines in a comfortable context.
-(Larson, Jarrett et al. 2015, Domek, O'Leary et al. 2018, Bhopal and Nielsen 2021)
+Based on the Strategic Advisory Group of Experts on Immunization (SAGE), vaccine hesitancy is the term used to describe: "delay in acceptance or refusal of vaccination despite the availability of vaccination services."
+(MacDonald 2015).
+Acceptance of new vaccines anywhere is considered as one of the main challenges for achieving immunization coverage (Chen and Zhang 2021).
+Although immunization has successfully reduced the global burden of illness and death, public confidence in vaccines can be affected by various concerns.
+The WHO considered the COVID-19 vaccine as a new critical tool against SARS-CoV-2 that has successfully reduced the global burden of illness and death (WHO 2021).
+Many people are delayed in accepting the COVID-19 vaccine despite its availability and the free services provided to encourage people to accept it (Almalki, Alotaibi et al. 2021).
+Therefore, vaccine acceptance described since the last decade as influenced by many factors including among others the low perception of the disease risk, hence, vaccination was deemed unnecessary complacency; the trust in vaccination safety, effectiveness, besides the competence of the healthcare systems; and the availability, affordability, and delivery of vaccines in a comfortable context (Larson, Jarrett et al. 2015, Domek, O'Leary et al. 2018, Bhopal and Nielsen 2021).

 Public confidence in vaccine uptake can be affected by various concerns.
-As such, vaccine hesitancy can lead to delays, refusal and sometimes contribute to disease outbreaks in the target community.(Larson, Smith et al. 2013, Karafillakis, Dinca et al. 2016, Arce, Warren et al. 2021)
+As such, vaccine hesitancy can lead to delays, refusal and sometimes contribute to disease outbreaks in the target community (Larson, Smith et al. 2013, Karafillakis, Dinca et al. 2016, Arce, Warren et al. 2021).
 However, investigating the attitude and vaccine literacy of the people may indicate the main factors affecting vaccine uptake.
-Moreover, in defining vaccine literacy is likely connected to the definition of health literacy and could be applied in this context, as a "personal, cognitive and social skill that determines the capability of an individual to access, understand, and use information to improve and maintain personal health".(Nutbeam 2000, Biasio 2019) The basic assumption of this definition is that people with a satisfactory level of health literacy manage their health more efficiently.(Gusar, Konjevoda et al. 2021) Therefore, it is assumed that level of vaccine literacy would be high among our university students.
+Moreover, defining vaccine literacy is likely connected to the definition of health literacy and could be applied in this context, as a "personal, cognitive and social skill that determines the capability of an individual to access, understand, and use the information to improve and maintain personal health," (Nutbeam 2000, Biasio 2019).
+The basic assumption of this definition is that people with a satisfactory level of health literacy manage their health more efficiently (Gusar, Konjevoda et al. 2021).
+Therefore, it is assumed that level of vaccine literacy would be high among our university students particularly if we consider that our graduates from the college of medicine and relevant specialty soon will become physicians and qualified healthcare workers with close contact with their patients and expected to be a role model in their community.